Chiral Modes of Giant Superfluid Vortices: Introduction

 \section{Introduction}

 Many systems with $U(1)$ symmetry break the symmetry spontaneously at low temperatures and at finite density.
-In particular, this was observed in He$_4$ and in trapped alkali-metal gases, which are in a superfluid phase at low temperatures.
-See~\cite{fetter2001vortices, pethick2008bose, Schmitt:2014eka} for reviews and references, among many others.
-Static superfluids contained in a trap have excitations with a linear dispersion relation $\omega=c_\text{s} |\vec k|$, where $c_\text{s}$ is the sound speed.
+In particular, this was observed in ${}^4\text{He}$ and in trapped alkali-metal gases, which are in a superfluid phase at low temperatures.
+See~\cite{fetter2001vortices, pethick2008bose, Schmitt:2014eka}, among many others, for reviews and references.
+Non-rotating superfluids contained in a trap have low-energy excitations with a linear dispersion relation, where $c_\text{s}$ is the sound speed.